score-spec/docs/content/en/docs/Reference/score-cli/enable-autocomplete.md

 linkTitle: "Enable autocomplete"
 weight: 4
 description: >
-  Enable autocomplete for the Platform CLI.
+  Enable autocomplete for the Score implementation (CLI).
 ---

 By default, Homebrew install the autocompletion script.

-If you installed the Platform CLI by downloading the single binary, continue reading.
+If you installed the Score implementation (CLI) by downloading the single binary, continue reading.

 ## Overview

-Score allows you to generate an autocompletion script for each Platform CLI tool for a specified shell.
+Score allows you to generate an autocompletion script for each Score implementation tool for a specified shell.

 Score supports autocompletion of commands in a few shells.